 Female Infertility can be termed as the condition in which a woman is not able to conceive even after trying for 12 months.
-This condition can be categorized in two situations such as in the first situation a woman initially gave birth to a child and unable to conceive the second time and in second situation woman has never been able to conceive due to infertility issues.
+This condition can be categorized into two situations as in the first situation a woman initially gave birth to a child and in the second situation, a woman has never been able to conceive due to infertility issues.
 Being infertile does not mean that the woman can never conceive.
-Fertility treatment can cure infertility issues in females.
+Fertility counseling can cure infertility issues in females.

 Effect of Age

 Studies show that around 180 million women are affected due to Endometriosis worldwide.
-Endometriosis is a disease where a tissue, which is similar to the tissue that lines the uterus, can be found throughout the pelvis.
-Endometriosis is usually considered as a reproductive problem in women and while endometriosis can impact the ovaries, uterus and fallopian tubes, it can also be found on the bowels, bladder, appendix as well as other organs in humans.
-Some of the common symptoms of endometriosis are discomfort painful intercourse, infertility, pain or other abnormalities with urination or bowel movements around the time of menses break through bleeding between menses, and fatigue.
+Endometriosis is a disease where tissue, which is similar to the tissue that lines the uterus, can be found throughout the pelvis.
+Endometriosis is usually considered a reproductive problem in women and while endometriosis can impact the ovaries, uterus, and fallopian tubes, it can also be found on the bowels, bladder, appendix as well as other organs in humans.
+Some of the common symptoms of endometriosis are discomfort painful intercourse, infertility, pain, or other abnormalities with urination or bowel movements around the time of menses breakthrough bleeding between menses, and fatigue.

 Blocked Fallopian Tubes

-Fallopian tube blockage in one of the common reasons of female infertility.
-The fallopian tubes are basically two thin tubes, one on each side of the uterus, which takes the mature egg from the ovaries to the uterus.
+Fallopian tube blockage is one of the common reasons for female infertility.
+The fallopian tubes are two thin tubes, one on each side of the uterus, which takes the mature egg from the ovaries to the uterus.
 They are like a pair of small tubes that link the ovaries to the uterus, and also called uterine tubes.
 Fallopian tubes can become blocked due to several reasons such as inflammation, infections, scarring, and adhesions.
 Another reason behind fallopian tube blockage is hydrosalpinx.
 A hydrosalpinx takes place when the fluid accumulates in them.
-Blocked tubes can be opened up using medication and in some cases, laparoscopic surgery would help treat blocked fallopian tube.
+Blocked tubes can be opened up using medication and in some cases, laparoscopic surgery for uterus removal would help treat blocked fallopian tubes.